 You may have also heard the term “adaptive technology.”
 This refers to assistive technology designed specifically for people with disabilities (things people without disabilities would probably not have a reason to use).
 For example, a braille printer would be a form of adaptive technology.

-The following are some examples of assistive/adaptive technologies that people with cerebral palsy and other disabilities may use in their day-to-day lives:
+The following are some examples of assistive/adaptive technologies that people with cerebral palsy and other disabilities may use in their day-to-day lives.
+Please note that this list is in no way exhaustive.

 Assistive Technologies for Eating and Food Prep: